-- By failing to ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00 % by mass on its entire territory, the Republic of Serbia has failed to fulfil its obligations under Article 3(1) of Directive 1999/32/EC in conjunction with Article 16 of the Treaty; and - For the reasons sustaining these findings, reference is made to the Reasoned Request.
+- by failing to ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00 % by mass on its entire territory, has failed to fulfil its obligations under Article 3(1) of Directive 1999/32/EC in conjunction with Article 16 of the Treaty; and - by failing to ensure that gas oils are not used if their sulphur content exceeds 0.1 % by mass on its entire territory, has failed to fulfil its obligations under Article 4(1) of Directive 1999/32/EC in conjunction with Article 16 of the Treaty.

+For the reasons sustaining these findings, reference is made to the Reasoned Request.